 Jane Doe v.
 Dept. of Energy – Federal Employee worked for the Department of Energy for numerous years.
 She believed she was being discriminated against because of her race.
 The client retained Jonathan Bell to represent her at mediation.
 Jonathan Bell resolved the case at mediation for a substantial amount of money, a transfer to another position located in another state, time off on administrative leave and attorney’s fees.

 John Doe v.
-Defense Contract Management Agency – Client was proposed to be suspended for 30 days for misuse of a GOV. He retained the Law Office of Jonathan Bell to defend him against the proposal.
+Defense Contract Management Agency – Client was proposed to be suspended for 30 days for misuse of a GOV. He retained the Law Office of Jonathan Bell, P.C. to defend him against the proposal.
 Mr. Bell successfully established that his client was a passenger in the vehicle and had no knowledge it was a GOV. The Agency rescinded the Proposal.

 John Doe v.
 DHS – Client was viewing pornography at work.
 He was proposed to be removed from the Federal Agency.
 Mr. Bell submitted a written reply and presented an oral reply to the deciding official.
 The deciding office mitigated the proposal to a suspension and allowed his client to remain employed by DHS.

 John Doe v.
 Private Corporation – Client was terminated from his employment.
 He believed it was because he was gay.
 Client retained the Law Office of Jonathan Bell, P.C.
 After some litigation the corporation settled, paying client an entire year's worth of salary.